alex431/Facebook-Stock-Analysis/README.md

 # Facebook-Stock-Analysis

-For the Code Louisville data analysis final project, I wanted to extend my work from the last cohort.This desire drove me to investigate Facebook.
+For the Code Louisville data analysis final project, I wanted to extend my work from the last cohort.
+This desire drove me to investigate Facebook.

 In my data breaches analysis, I found that Facebook had experienced the most reported data breaches.
-In order to pursue this investigation into Facebook, I located and downloaded an dataset of their stock history found on Kaggle.
-I wanted to see if there were any effects from an financial perspective.
+In order to pursue this investigation into Facebook, I located and downloaded a dataset of their stock history found on Kaggle.
+I wanted to see if there were any effects from a financial perspective.

 <details>
   <summary>Table of Contents</summary>